Chocolate Hazelnut Macarons

-Chocolate Hazelnut Macarons are classic French macarons made with ground hazelnuts, and filled with a decadent dark chocolate ganache.
+Chocolate Hazelnut Macarons are chocolate macarons made with ground hazelnuts, and filled with a decadent dark chocolate ganache.
 If you’re a chocolate lover, these are the macarons for you!

 I took a dark, moody twist with my photos here for no other reason than it matched my dark chocolate mood.
 I firmly believe the darker the chocolate the better, and these macarons will satisfy the biggest chocolate cravings.
-They were heavenly, and are my favorite out of the 3 chocolate desserts I will be bringing you this week.
+These chocolate macarons were heavenly, and are my favorite out of the 3 chocolate desserts I will be bringing you this week.
 Hands down.

 - I used Bob’s Red Mill Finely Ground Hazelnut Meal, which really helped speed this process along.

 - Pulse your hazelnut meal, even though it’s already finely ground, with the cocoa powder and powdered sugar in the food processor until they’re combined.
 Sift out any large bits of hazelnuts, and if there is a substantial amount pulse just the large bits again until they’re finer.

 - Separate the eggs when they’re cold as they cooperate much better, then allow the egg whites to come to room temperature as they whip much more quickly.
 The cream of tartar acts as a stabilizer, which will help the whites stay nice and airy.

 - Your egg whites are whipped completely when you dip the wire whip into the egg whites and turn it right side up and the whites stand straight up at the top of the whip.

 - When folding the dry ingredients into the egg whites, do it in two batches, and fold from the middle down, up and over, and turn the bowl clockwise with each fold.
 Be gentle, and be careful not to over whip or you’ll deflate the egg whites.